Understanding ITC and EVP: Key Differences in Paranormal Communication

 7. Keep a Log of Your Findings

-Share findings responsibly, avoiding exaggerated claims.
+Share findings responsibly while avoiding exaggerated claims.

-Famous ITC Sessions:
+Famous ITC Sessions

 Bridging the Gap Between Real-Time Spirit Communication and Paranormal Research